SatSAM2: Motion-Constrained Video Object Tracking in Satellite Imagery using Promptable SAM2 and Kalman Priors: Introduction

-Our main contributions are summarized as follows: \begin{itemize} \item We proposed the first SAM2-based satellite video tracking method, introducing a promptable foundation model to remote sensing scenarios.
-SatSAM2 demonstrates strong generalization capabilities and achieves reliable zero-shot segmentation performance despite the unique challenges posed by satellite imagery. \item We present a novel motion-constrained state machine, coupled with Kalman filtering, which leverages the assumption of linearized object motion and stable target size in satellite views.
-This design effectively models target dynamics and incorporates an internal motion prior to improve robustness against occlusion and appearance ambiguity. \item We construct \textbf{MVOT}, a comprehensive synthetic dataset for satellite video tracking.
+Our main contributions are summarized as follows: \begin{itemize} \item We propose SatSAM2, the first SAM2-based satellite video tracking method that introduces a promptable foundation model into remote sensing scenarios.
+By coupling a motion-constrained state machine with Kalman filtering, SatSAM2 achieves reliable zero-shot tracking. \item Our design explicitly exploits key physical properties of satellite imagery, including approximate scale invariance under fixed imaging geometry, smooth and near-linear target motion, and the absence of abrupt camera-induced transformations.
+This enables more accurate target dynamics modeling and improves robustness against occlusion and appearance ambiguity. \item We construct MVOT, a comprehensive synthetic dataset for satellite video tracking.
 It features multi-scenario, multi-view, and multi-illumination conditions, with significantly more sequences than existing datasets.
-This contribution helps mitigate the issues of limited coverage and inconsistent quality in current SV tracking benchmarks. \item Our proposed \textbf{SatSAM2} consistently outperforms conventional visual trackers, the original SAM2, and its improved variants across various evaluation metrics. \end{itemize}
+This contribution helps mitigate the issues of limited coverage and inconsistent quality in current SV tracking benchmarks. \item Our proposed SatSAM2 consistently outperforms conventional visual trackers, the original SAM2, and its improved variants across various evaluation metrics on multiple real-world and synthetic benchmarks. \end{itemize}